Jaipur Metro: Phase 1B

-The Pink Line was realized with the completion of Phase 1B (2.34 km, 2 stations), which is got completed in September 2020.
-The tunnel excavation work between Chandpole and Badi Chaipar completed in August 2017, civil work to complete by October 2019.
+The Pink Line was realized with the completion of Phase 1B (2.34 km, 2 stations), which got completed in September 2020.
+The tunnel excavation work between Chandpole and Badi Chaupar completed in August 2017, civil work to complete by October 2019.
 Trial running completed in January 2020.
 On 23 September 2020 it has been opened to public.
 It now completes the Pink Line.
 Details of the line are:

 Phase 1C

 For Phase 1C, Jaipur Metro Rail Corporation (JMRC) plans to extend the Pink Line from Badi Chaupar to Transport Nagar.
 For the same, the corporation has prepared a detailed project report (DPR) of Phase 1C by taking public suggestions.
-According to the DPR, the estimated project cost will be Rs 856 crore, including cost of land and taxes, The total length of the project will be 2.85 km (2.26 km Underground and 0.59 km Elevated).
-This project is expected to be completed till March 2025 if the construction takes place.
+According to the DPR, the estimated project cost will be Rs 856 crore, including cost of land and taxes, The total length of the project will be 3.412 km (2.452 km Underground and 0.96 km Elevated), with 1 underground station at Ramganj Chaupar and 1 elevated station at Transport Nagar.
+This project was expected to be completed until March 2025 however it has missed its deadline.
 Once constructed, the estimated ridership between the entire stretch, Mansarovar to Transport Nagar, will be over 1.38 lakh till 2031.

 Phase 1D

 For Phase 1D, Jaipur Metro Rail Corporation (JMRC) plans to extend the Pink Line from Mansarovar to Ajmer Road.
-For the same, the corporation is preparing a detailed project report (DPR) of Phase 1D by taking public suggestions.
+For the same, the corporation has prepared a detailed project report (DPR) of Phase 1D by taking public suggestions.
+According to the DPR, The total length of the project will be 1.312 km all elevated, with 1 elevated station at Ajmer Road and a 0.357 km loop line.

 Phase 2

-Phase 2 (North-South Corridor) which is scheduled for completion in 2021.
+Phase 2 (North-South Corridor) which is being planned by the authorities.
 The Orange Line will be 23.099 km and serve 20 stations when complete.
 This will connect Sitapura Industrial Area in the South to Ambabari in the North via Ajmeri Gate and MI Road.
 The tracks will be elevated between Sitapura and Ajmeri Gate and then will go underground.
 There might be some changes in plan before actual construction starts on these lines.